wp-plugins/wp-job-manager/readme.txt

 Tags: job listing, job board, job, jobs, company, hiring, employment, employees, candidate, freelance, internship Requires at least: 3.8
 Tested up to: 3.8
-Stable tag: 1.6.0
+Stable tag: 1.7.0

 Manage job listings from the WordPress admin panel, and allow users to post jobs directly to your site.

 == Description ==

-WP Job Manager is a _lightweight_ plugin for adding job-board functionality to your WordPress site.
+WP Job Manager is a **lightweight** plugin for adding job-board functionality to your WordPress site.
 Being shortcode based, it can work with any theme (given a bit of CSS styling) and is really simple to setup.

 = Features =

-* Add, manage and categorise job listings using the familiar WordPress UI.
+* Add, manage, and categorise job listings using the familiar WordPress UI.
-* Searchable & filterable ajax powered job listings added through shortcodes.
+* Searchable & filterable ajax powered job listings added to your pages via shortcodes.
 * Frontend forms for guests and registered users to submit & manage job listings.
 * Allow job listers to preview their listing before it goes live.
 The preview matches the appearance of a live job listing.
 * Each listing can be tied to an email or website address so that job seekers can apply to the jobs.